All Episodes

 So it's a chromosomal damage that occurs.

-Here I am sitting a hundred feet from the Wi-Fi reserver or broadcaster, and it's going through the um uh the two through the walls of this building and then through the walls of the house to get out to here, and I've got no problem with it.
+This is why 5G, even Wi-Fi, here I am sitting 100 feet from the Wi-Fi receiver or broadcaster, and it's going through the walls of this building and then through the walls of the house to get out to here and I've got no problem with it.

-Gonna be able to live stream from here.
+I'm going to be able to live stream from here.

 This is not good because it's that kind of shit.

-uh some other um um cause before any kind of cancer is ever found, you've got cancer because what's actually happening is that that epigenetic control is no longer active, therefore you're gonna have more and more and more and more and more of these cells that go rogue.
+It's any number of things that cause your epigenetic layer on your body to change and thereafter you have cancer, even if you don't ever see, even if you die from some other form, some other cause, before any kind of cancer is ever found, you've got cancer because what's actually happening is that that epigenetic control is no longer active, therefore you're going to have more and more and more and more and more of these cells that go rogue.

-When they go rogue, they steal as much food and nutrients as they can, they want to invade other parts of your body, they secrete hormones to do that.
+When they go rogue, they steal as much food and nutrients as they can.

 The reason that it's the blockage is because what happens is that vitamin C is necessary to collagen, absolutely necessary to the production of collagen in you.

-That's why, hey, women, pay attention.
+That's why, hey women, pay attention.

-If you want really nice skin, load yourself up on vitamin C because it plumps up uh your ability to make and maintain collagen at a tremendous level.
+If you want really nice skin, load yourself up on vitamin C because it plumps up your ability to make and maintain collagen at a tremendous level.

 And in fact, one of the first kinds of expressions of a lack of vitamin C in the process of getting scurvy is the degradation of the skin.

-So right, and the reason that, by the way, the reason that my cancer did not metastasize and didn't really kill me, probably was because throughout its entire time that it was inside me, I was taking supplements that had some level of vitamin C in them.
+So right, and the reason that, by the way, the reason that my cancer did not metastasize and didn't really kill me probably was because throughout its entire time that it was inside me, I was taking supplements that had some level of vitamin C in them.

-So a side effect of the fact that I was trying to take vitamins to plump myself up and fight this general degradation that I didn't know at that time was cancer, was doing things that actually aided me in keeping that cancer as contained as it ended up being.
+So a side effect of the fact that I was trying to take vitamins to plump myself up and fight this general degradation that I didn't know at that time was cancer was doing things that actually aided me in keeping that cancer as contained as it ended up being.

 So 30 micrograms per kilogram.

-So I'm about a hundred, let's just say call it, say 165 pounds at the moment.
+So I'm about 100, let's just say call in, say, 165 pounds at the moment.

 And so what I'm doing is I'm taking enough vitamin C to equal 30 times the basically 70 kilograms to 75 kilograms that I weigh.

-You take your body weight if if you know it in pounds, divide it by 2.2, and that's how many kilograms you you weigh, multiply that by 30, and that's how much micrograms per day of vitamin C you need.
+You take your body weight, if you know it in pounds, divide it by 2.2, and that's how many kilograms you weigh.

-Now don't freak out because it's gonna end up being three to four thousand, two to three thousand or three to four thousand, depending on how big you are.
+Now don't freak out because it's going to end up being 3 to 4,000, 2,000 to 3,000 or 3,000 to 4,000 depending on how big you are.

-That cancer cell attempt at invasion has not nowhere to go, it's wasted that hormone, it's it's lost some resources in having done so, and eventually it dies through apoptosis when it can't succeed in going through and getting to the next phase, right?
+It's lost some resources in having done so, and eventually it dies through apoptosis when it can't succeed in going through and getting to the next phase, right?

 And that's this transition from phase one to phase two.